 Each studentship will offer the opportunity to:

-Both PhD studentships will be based at the Tyndall Institute, University College Cork, the three first will be at Tyndall National Institute, while the fourth will be at Biochemistry.
+These PhD studentships will be based at the Tyndall Institute, University College Cork.

 An annual student stipend of €18,500 applies for this successful candidate for this position.
 Yearly University Academic Fees will paid by the Tyndall National Institute.

 If you are interested in helping us achieve our ambition, complete and submit an application form and motivation letter, indicating your preferred PhD project.

 Step 1 - Click here to download and complete the Application form and indicate the Job Reference PMO-18